jomc423/Word2Vec-3D-Embedding-Projector/README.md

 # Word2Vec-3D-Embedding-Projector
-Using word2vec, this set up will give you an interactive 3D visualization of your vector of words most similar to the word of your choosing.
+Using Tensorflow's embedding projector, this setup will give you a locally running interactive 3D visualization of your word2vec model.

+To start, install Anaconda Navigator to set up your enviroment for the Jupyter Notebook.
+With Anaconda installed, you will need a few other installations for your environment.
+Using Anaconda, install gensim, pandas, scikit-learn, numpy, and tensorflow.

+Python: 3.7.5
+Gensim: 3.8.0
+Tensorflow: 1.14.0
+Numpy: 1.16.4
+Pandas: 0.25.3
+Scikit-learn: 0.22

+To open a notebook, click on your environment where the above packages are installed and open with Jupyter Notebook.
+Then you can create a new Python 3 notebook from the webpage it opens.